Tharg's Future Shocks

-Tharg's Future Shocks is a long-running series of short strips in the British weekly comic 2000 AD in 1977.
+Tharg's Future Shocks is a long-running series of short strips appearing in the British weekly comic 2000 AD since 1977.
 The name originates from the fictional editor of 2000 AD and the book titled Future Shock, written by Alvin Toffler, published in 1970.

 Publishing history

 The series began in issue 25 of 2000 AD titled "Tharg's Future Shocks" in a single short story written by Steve Moore, who also created the format.
 This established the pattern of the series which would be two- or three-page short stories, which were normally self-contained.

 These stories would be a testing ground for new artists and writers and creators resulting in the stories having a very mixed level of quality.
-Some successful authors such as Peter Milligan, Alan Davis, Alan Moore, and Grant Morrison found some of their earliest work published as Future Shocks.
+Authors such as Peter Milligan, Alan Davis, Alan Moore, and Grant Morrison found some of their earliest work published as Future Shocks.